leanprover/lean-action/README.md

     mathlib-cache: ""

     # Run "lake exe runLinter" on the specified module.
-    # Project must be downstream of Std.
+    # Project must be downstream of Batteries.
     # Allowed values: name of module to lint.
     # If lint-module input is not provided, linter will not run.
     lint-module: ""